hannw/hannw.github.io/_posts/2017-04-14-l1-l2-regularization.md

 {% include image.html path="L1L2/L2_error_contour.png" path-detail="L1L2/L2_error_contour.png" alt="L1 contour" %}

 So, if you want to do feature selection, go with L1 regularization.
 The exact opposite applies to L2; that is, L2 will tend to preserve all the terms in your parameters.
-As some say they tend to see performance boost using L2; they are most likely overfitting their data by memorizing them in the parameter space.
+As some say they tend to see performance boost using L2; they are most likely overfitting by memorizing their data in the parameter space.

 Give'em the diamond ring!
 That's all your interviewer wants to see.